Leukemia Quiz

 Leukemia cells often

 don't fight infections like normal white blood cells do.
-They eventually become so
+Over time, they become so

 numerous that they interfere with the bone marrow's function.
 The bone marrow makes